niroyb/Docs/mesos/HowTos/HowToDepolyDcosRS4ClusterViaAcs.md

        You want to pick up Bruce's private acs-engine.exe binary (Windows version) from \\apollon\public\Soccerl\acs

 - Create a DC/OS cluster depolyment json file

      Here is the example delopment file I used: [dcos-RS4-1winSalve.json](https://github.com/soccerGB/Docs/blob/master/mesos/dcosDepolyment/ClusterSamples/dcos-RS4-1winSalve.json)

    Note: The key information from above json file is WindowsImageSourceUrl field.
-You would need to prepare a RS4 VHD for this purpose and stores it in an Azure storage account.
+You would need to [prepare a VHD] (https://github.com/soccerGB/Tools/blob/master/Azure/prepAzureVHD/AzureVHDUploadInstructions.md)(RS4) for this purpose and stores it in an Azure storage account.
 Since we are sharing the same subscription, you can use my following vhd file.

            "windowsProfile": {
             ..